Help Students Thrive with a Master of Education in Special Education Degree

 What Will You Learn in Our Online Master of Education in Curriculum and Instruction Courses?

-Liberty’s M.Ed. in Special Education curriculum will hone your skill set and broaden your professional capacity.
-You’ll develop a solid foundation in current learning theories, then apply those theories to real-world challenges.
+Liberty’s M.Ed. in Special Education curriculum can help hone your skill set and broaden your professional capacity.
+You can develop a solid foundation in current learning theories, then apply those theories to real-world challenges.

 Learn how to meet the needs of young learners using intervention strategies, educational technology, and cutting-edge curricula.
-With the skills you will gain in this program, you can enhance your students’ learning experience and help children of all backgrounds and learning styles succeed.
+Throughout this program, you will learn how to enhance your students’ classroom experience and help children of all backgrounds and learning styles succeed.

 Liberty’s M.Ed. provides a mix of core education courses and targeted special education classes.
-Within the cognate, you’ll look at how developmental disabilities, especially autism, can affect children’s performance in school.
-Equipped with this knowledge, you can work to develop instructional strategies, equipment, and classroom settings that meet students’ unique needs.
+Within the specialization, you’ll look at how developmental disabilities, especially autism, can affect children’s performance in school.
+Equipped with this knowledge, you can prepare to develop instructional strategies, equipment, and classroom settings that meet students’ unique needs.

 - EDUC 604 – Foundations of Education